 Her fiction and creative nonfiction has been published in the literary magazines, Folio (American University), The Woven Tale Press and Underwired.

 In 2010, Ms. Kripke’s series of essays for The Huffington Post was submitted for a Pulitzer Prize.
 Her other essays have been published in The New York Times, Slate, Salon, The New York Post, This Old House, The Dallas Morning News, The Chicago Tribune, Gannett and McClatchey News.
 She has written a memoir, Girl Without a Zip Code, and published a selection of essays, Up and Atom.
 Earlier in her career, she worked as a television reporter and anchor in Biloxi, Mississippi and wrote a nationally syndicated first person column for Creators Syndicate.

 Ms. Kripke has had extensive training and experience in all niches, particularly investigative reporting, breaking news reporting (filing from Texas for The New York Times National desk), feature writing and narrative nonfiction/memoir.
 She has held editorships at Working Woman Magazine, The New York Times Magazine Group and Modern Luxury and taught journalism and essay writing to students of all ages.

 Ms. Kripke holds an AB in English Literature from Brown University and a Master of Science from the Medill School of Journalism at Northwestern University.
-She has two daughters and lives in Manhattan.

 Full resume: Pamela Gwyn Kripke-RESUME